Corporate Governance

 Board of Directors

-The Board of Directors consists of 10 directors (four of whom are outside directors), and holds regular meetings four times a year in principle, with extraordinary meetings held as necessary.
-The Board of Directors monitors and supervises the status of business execution by the Directors by deliberating on matters stipulated in laws and ordinances, the Articles of Incorporation, and the Board of Directors Regulations, in addition to reports on business execution by the Directors in charge, and by exchanging questions, proposals, and opinions among the Directors.
-The Company's Articles of Incorporation stipulate that the Board of Directors may adopt resolutions based on written resolutions with the consent of all Directors.
+The Board of Directors consists of 10 directors (four of whom are external directors), and holds regular meetings four times a year in principle, with extraordinary meetings held as necessary.
+The Board of Directors monitors and supervises the status of business execution by the directors by deliberating on matters stipulated in laws and ordinances, the Articles of Incorporation, and the Board of Directors Regulations, in addition to reports on business execution by the directors in charge, and by exchanging questions, proposals, and opinions among the directors.
+The Company's Articles of Incorporation stipulate that the Board of Directors may adopt resolutions based on written resolutions with the consent of all directors.

 Board of Corporate Auditors

-The Board of Corporate Auditors consists of three members: two full-time Corporate Auditors (one of whom is an Outside Corporate Auditor) and one part-time Corporate Auditor (an Outside Corporate Auditor).
-In cooperation with outside directors and the Internal Audit Office, they audit the decision-making process of the Board of Directors and the status of business execution by directors.
+The Board of Corporate Auditors consists of three members: two full-time corporate auditors (one of whom is an external corporate auditor) and one part-time corporate auditor (an external corporate auditor).
+In cooperation with external directors and the Internal Audit Office, they audit the decision-making process of the Board of Directors and the status of business execution by directors.

 Management Committee